patrickdrew/radon_demo/readme.md

 appropriate.

-The publication describing the method is described here:
+The publication describing the method is:

 -   Drew PJ, Blinder P, Cauwenberghs G, Shih AY, Kleinfeld D, Rapid determination of particle velocity from space-time line-scan data using the